Cincinnati Library Offering Free App-Making Classes to Members

 Anyone with a library card gets a free six week membership.
 The Public Library of Cincinnati and Hamilton County is the only library in Ohio that’s offering these online classes for free.

-Cincinnati Library Offering Free App-Making Classes to Members was originally published on www.wiznation.com
+Cincinnati Library Offering Free App-Making Classes to Members was originally published on 1015soul.com

 Also On 100.3: